 You can open an account through this Questrade partnership link.

 Before you invest, please ensure that you understand the risks and tax consequences.
 It is also crucial that you invest within your risk tolerance level.
-If you feel that you need advice, you can get access to well-diversified and low-fee ETF portfolios by way of one of Canada’s Robo Advisors.

 If you are comfortable buying ETFs and rebalancing your portfolio you can build your own ETF portfolio.